paddlr/paddlr/README.md

 ### Testing and Code Quality Backend
 - Eslint.
 Run `npm lint` to run through the model and view components.
+- Istanbul.
+To test coverage.
+- Mocha is our test runner
+- Chai is our BDD/TDD assertion library

 ## Objectives
 In a meeting before we had settled on the details we discussed what we wanted to get out of the project: